Toggle menu

 Decline of Capitalism

 In the aftermath of the war, the UN took severe measures to limit Western geopolitical power.
 Firstly, Britain, France, and the US were removed from the Security Council, their seats transferred to Algeria, Iran, and South Africa.
 Secondly, the International Monetary Fund (IMF) was dissolved, and plans for a substitute institution began to be drafted.
 Expelled Security Council members threatened to sanction the UN, but in 2,034 CE, a resolution was passed mandating all countries to diplomatically and economically isolate the West in case it defied international law, forcing them to back down.
 In 2,036 CE, the Colonial Reparations Program (CRP) was created, replacing the IMF.
 Its set goals were the protection of indigenous natural resources, repatriation of wealth stolen from former colonies, and socialization of impoverished economies.
-Over the decades, it eradicated food insecurity, homelessness, and poverty in dozens of countries across continents.
+Over the decades, it eradicated food insecurity, homelessness, illiteracy, and poverty in dozens of Global South countries.

 Internationalism versus Regionalism